Drama operates within the English Faculty.

-Students in Years 7,8 and 9 have a double lesson of an arts based subject each week.
-Students are taught in mixed ability groupings of around 25, on a rotation through the term with Art and Music.
+Students in Years 7, 8 and 9 have a double lesson of an arts based subject each week.
+Students are taught in mixed ability groupings of around 25, Drama is delivered on a rotation through the school year along with Art and Music.

 Key Stage 4

-Drama is a popular option and the students study GCSE Drama according to the Edexcel specification.
-Exam results consistently exceed the national average.
+Students study GCSE Drama according to the Edexcel specification.
 Staff are encouraged to contribute their own ideas to schemes of work, taking on board KS3 and KS4 requirements.
 High expectations and challenge are high priorities in all years.

 Key Stage 5

-Theatre Studies is a popular option at Key Stage 5.
+Drama and Theatre Studies is an option at Key Stage 5.

 Drama clubs run on a regular basis for all years, where leadership skills are promoted through our Drama Leader Programme.
 Visits to theatres, workshops and master classes support the drama curriculum, including recent theatre experiences of

 School productions include ‘The Crucible’, ‘A Christmas Carol’, ‘Cinderella’ and ‘The Wizard of Oz’.
 Drama also offers a ‘children’s theatre making’ course during Activities week.